-Using a programme like Google’s Keyword Planner, you can assess the potential number of keywords and get an estimate of costs per click to get you on top.
+Using a tool like Google’s Keyword Planner, you can assess the potential number of keywords and get an estimate of what it will cost you per click to feature for key positions.
 This will help you determine a realistic budget for the marketing campaign.

 4. A Strategic Launch and Follow-Up

-Your PPC marketing should comprise relevant copy that targets possibly two to three ad groups, reflecting your brand and incorporating your keywords.
-Once the pay per click marketing campaign has been launched, you have to keep a close eye on your adverts, building relevant reports and tweaking where necessary.
+Your PPC marketing should comprise relevant copy that targets your key brand terms, product or service term groupings, and possibly competitor terms.
+Campaigns and ad groups should be used to group these by theme.
+Once the pay-per-click marketing campaign has been launched, you have to keep a close eye on your adverts and their performance, building relevant reports and tweaking where necessary.

 5. Enhance the PPC Marketing

 After a few weeks, you can gauge the impact of the marketing campaign and whether the objectives are being met.
 If not, you can use the reports and data gathered to determine what are the best changes to be made for improved outcomes.

 What Are the Common PPC Strategy Mistakes?

 Novices in the field of pay-per-click marketing will often fall into certain strategy pitfalls that can best be avoided by working with industry professionals.
 Here are some common errors to look out for: